 In 1962 in Venice, Italy, she would again achieve top ten results in the World Championships with a 6th in the 5000 metres and a 5th in the 10000 metres.

 1962 would also see Pat set new World Records for every recorded distance from 5000 metres to 30000 metres on the Brixton Rink.
-In fact she set no fewer than 13 new World Records across all distances and times.
-Incidentally, many of these records still stand today as British Track Records, a remarkable test of time in itself!
+In fact she set no fewer than 13 new World Records across all distances and times, many of which continued to be recognised as British records for more than 50 years!

 For her remarkable efforts Pat was awarded the Vandervell Trophy - the highest accolade in the skating fraternity across all disciplines on both ice and rollers.
 It was a fitting reward for such an outstanding achievement.